ovh/manager/.ai-doc/20-dependencies/muk.md

 // ✅ CORRECT: Use MUK components
 import { Button, Modal, Datagrid } from '@ovh-ux/muk';

-// ❌ WRONG: Don't use ODS/MRC when MUK is available import { OsdsButton } from '@ovhcloud/ods-components/react';
+// ❌ WRONG: Don't use legacy ODS/MRC when MUK is available import { OsdsButton } from '@ovhcloud/ods-components/react';
 import { Datagrid } from '@ovh-ux/manager-react-components';
 ```